Davidyz/VectorCode/docs/cli.md

   search, but at the cost of potentially truncated data and lost information.
   Default: `2500`.
 To disable chunking, set it to a negative number;
 - `overlap_ratio`: float between 0 and 1, the ratio of overlapping/shared content
   between 2 adjacent chunks.
-A larger ratio improves the coherences of chunks, but at the cost of increasing number of entries in the database and hence slowing down the search.
+A larger ratio improves the coherence of chunks, but at the cost of increasing number of entries in the database and hence slowing down the search.
 Default: `0.2`. _Starting from 0.4.11, VectorCode will use treesitter to parse languages that it can automatically detect.
 It